The Helen B. Landgarten Art Therapy Clinic

-The mission of the Helen B. Landgarten Art Therapy Clinic is a critical component of LMU’s Marital and Family Therapy graduate program.
-The HBL Clinic’s mission is to serve the community by offering clinical art therapy interventions to underserved children and families who have experienced trauma or are facing serious obstacles in life.
+The Helen B. Landgarten Art Therapy Clinic is a critical component of LMU’s Marital and Family Therapy graduate program.
+The HBL Clinic’s mission is to serve the community by offering a spectrum of clinical art therapy interventions to underserved children and families who have experienced trauma or are facing serious obstacles in life.
 The clinic contracts with outreach programs, schools and other organizations that lack the means to provide needed mental health services to underserved communities.